wilsonmar/oss-perf/tableau.md

 <a id=“Dimensions”>
 ## Dimensions and Metrics</a>
+Dimensions are categories that can be sliced and diced.

 <img align="right" width="288" alt="tableau columns and rows" src="https://cloud.githubusercontent.com/assets/300046/11996924/bc88bdc2-aa2b-11e5-9aec-0cbd44120c5e.png">

 0. Click on Sheet1 at the bottom set of tabs.